Boharm

-Boharm is a rural parish in the Speyside area of north Scotland, midway between Aberlour and Fochabers, and north of Dufftown.
+Boharm (Scottish Gaelic: Both Sheirm or Both a' Chàirn) is a rural parish in the Speyside area of north Scotland, midway between Aberlour and Fochabers, and north of Dufftown.
 It lies on minor roads to either side of the A95.
 The main settlements in the parish are Maggieknockater and Mulben.

 Despite its tiny size it is linked to two men who have been Moderator of the General Assembly, the highest position in the Church of Scotland.

 A distinctly rural parish it consists mainly of farm estates and has no village centre as such.
 The parish has an area of 68.4 km2.